 For the 1902 Theodore Roosevelt renovation of the White House, the architects McKim, Mead & White commissioned the noted New York firm Edward F. Caldwell & Co. to provide lighting fixtures.
-In the East Room were hung three massive electric chandeliers made of cut glass and gilded brass by Christoph Palmer & Co., Parchen, Bohemia (Austria-Hungary).
+In the East Room were hung three massive electric chandeliers made of cut glass and gilded brass by Christoph Palme & Co., Parchen, Bohemia (Austria-Hungary).
 Only a year later the chandeliers were taken down and "the diameter of the lower portion reduced in size".
 They were shortened and modified again during the Truman Renovation (1948-1952).
 Each chandelier currently consists of about 6000 pieces of glass and weighs about 1200 lbs.

 Office of the Curator, The White House

 The East Room Chandelier